-Al Mangels is President of Lee Spring Company; a global manufacturer of mechanical springs and related products that has had its headquarters in Brooklyn, New York since 1918.
-During his 30+ years there he has worked in manufacturing engineering, design engineering and management system integration until ultimately becoming President in 1999.
-Since then, Al has become well-versed as a champion of continual improvement activities such as total quality management, lean manufacturing and business process re-engineering, and has seen the company grow to five facilities in the United States as well as having locations in Mexico, China, India, Germany and the United Kingdom.
-Al has also worked closely with ITAC on continual improvement and workforce development projects for 15 years and has served as a member of the ITAC Board of Directors since 2009.
+Al Mangels is President of Lee Spring, a global manufacturer of mechanical springs and related products that has had is headquarters in Brooklyn, New York since 1918.
+During his thirty plus years there he has worked in manufacturing engineering, design engineering and management system integration until ultimately becoming President in 1999.
+Since then, Al has become well versed as a champion of continual improvement activities such as total quality management, lean manufacturing and business process re-engineering, and has seen the company grow to five facilities in the United States as well as having locations in Mexico, China, India, Germany and the United Kingdom.
+Al has also worked closely with the Industrial Technology Assistance Corporation on continual improvement and workforce development projects for 15 years and has served as a member of the ITAC Board of Directors since 2009.

 Lisa Futterman is the Regional Director for New York City within the Workforce Development Institute.
 Lisa facilitates assistance for NYC manufacturers so that they can address workforce needs.
 She connects with a range of New York City businesses to provide help with training, improving business practices and when appropriate, automation of parts of their production to create inefficiencies and grow.
 With a focus on workforce impact, Lisa coordinates WDI's interactive grants program that can assist companies with a range of projects that help them grow their businesses, train workers and add jobs.
 Lisa also collaborates with NYC government, unions, colleges, high schools, elected officials and community-based organizations to address issues around skills shortages and training development.